-The work of a senior composition major is directed toward their senior recital.
+The Senior Recital (MUS 499B): The work of a senior composition major is directed toward their senior recital.
 Senior composition majors register for MUS 499B in the semester in which the recital takes place.
 This recital consists of original compositions, using a variety of instrumentation, with a combined duration of between 30 and 45 minutes; the candidate must participate in the recital either as performer or conductor, and one work on the recital should feature or be constructed using electronic elements.
-The program for the recital is always constructed in close consultation with a student’s studio teacher, and should reflect the highest quality work the student has completed during their study.
+The program for the recital is always constructed in close consultation with a student’s studio teacher, and should reflect the highest quality work the student has completed during their study (all works are typically composed after the process of formal admission).
 Students should book their recital date with the production office as early as possible during the fall semester of their senior year (email firstname.lastname@example.org to book a date).
 Students must notify the entire composition faculty of the date as soon as it is booked.

-Once the program for the recital is settled between the student and their studio teacher, the student must email their proposed program (title, duration, and instrumentation in the body of the email, along with PDF attachments of all scores in their final form) to the entire composition faculty no later than 30 days in advance of the recital date.
-Faculty reserve the right to request changes to the program, and therefore students are urged to submit their work as early as possible, rather than waiting for the 30-day deadline.
+Once the program for the recital is settled between the student and their studio teacher, the student must email their proposed program (title, duration, and instrumentation in the body of the email, along with PDF attachments of all scores in their final form) to the entire composition faculty no later than 45 days in advance of the recital date.
+Faculty reserve the right to request changes to the program, and therefore students are urged to submit their work as early as possible, rather than waiting for the 45-day deadline.

-The School of Music, as a dedicated professional school within The Catholic University of America, requires a central core of music and non-music courses related to the University-wide undergraduate study of the liberal arts.
+Liberal arts component of a Departments of Music B.M. degree: The Departments of Music require a central core of music and non-music courses related to the University-wide undergraduate study of the liberal arts.